 We understand that visitors are important to patients and their recovery.
-The hospital allows a family member, friend or other individual to be present with the patient for emotional support during the course of their stay, provided it does not interfere iwth the rights of the other patients or interfere with the care process.
-In additiona ot this designated individual, two additional visitors may be present.
+The hospital allows a family member, friend or other individual to be present with the patient for emotional support during their stay, provided it does not interfere with the rights of the other patients or with the care process.
+In addition to this designated individual, two additional visitors may be present.

 Late Evening/Early Morning Visits

-Between the hours of 8 p.m. and 8 a.m., visitors must hospital’s emergency department entrance, located on Fifth Street,
+Between the hours of 8 p.m. and 8 a.m., visitors must use the hospital’s emergency department entrance, located on Fifth Street,

 and check in with security for an identification badge.
 The main entrance and all other entrances are closed for security purposes.
 Once you arrive at the unit, please stop at the nurses station to see if the patient is able to have a visitor.